l4d/21/README.md

 1. Extract the
 2. Select Yes to overwrite
 3. Go to ../left4dead/custom directory
-4. Install the two fonts named crosshairs and icons
+4. Install the 3 fonts named crosshairs, icons, and heebo

 ## Customization
 ##### Customizing your Theme Color